HAZRATBRO/Algo-trading/README.md

 # Algo-trading
-A list of trading strategies
+A list of trading strategies that Iam learning and available for others to use